DeweQ/hash_map/README.md

-# hash_map
+# Hash Map
-HashMap implementation on ruby
+Part of The Odin Project ruby course.
+HashMap implementation on ruby.